afondiel/computer-science-notebook/core/systems/edge-computing/edge-ai/concepts/frameworks/openVINO/benchmark-guide-openvino.md

-# **Benchmark Tools for Small Models**
+# **Benchmark Tools for tiny AI/ML Models**

-This document provides a practical guide to benchmark small machine learning models using existing tools.

-Small models are optimized for edge devices, mobile platforms, or low-latency applications.
+A practical guide to benchmark tiny machine learning models using SOTA tools.
+Tiny AI models are optimized for edge devices, mobile platforms, or low-latency applications.

+## **Why Benchmark tiny Models?**

 Efficient benchmarking helps assess their speed, memory usage, and accuracy in real-world scenarios.

----
+Benefits:
+- Ensure **low-latency performance** for real-time applications.
+- Optimize for deployment on **resource-constrained devices**.
+- Compare different tools and hardware to find the best fit for your use case.

-## **Quick Guide: Benchmarking with OpenVINO**
+## **Benchmarking with OpenVINO**

 **OpenVINO** is a highly efficient tool for benchmarking vision models, especially for `Intel hardware`.
 Follow these steps to benchmark your model: